ACCURATE: Hammock House built in 1800

 For many decades, the "White House" and the Hammock House were believed to be one and the same.

-However, the “White House,” which once stood between Fulford and Gordon streets, first noted on Edward Moseley's 1733 map, "A New and Correct Map of the Province of North Carolina."
+However, the “White House,” which once stood between Fulford and Gordon streets, was first noted on Edward Moseley's 1733 map, "A New and Correct Map of the Province of North Carolina."
 There is no documentation as to when or by whom the “White House” was built.
 But, since Farnifold Green first owned the land (1707 to 1713), he could have possibly built it as an outpost - a place to stay when visiting his yet-settled wilderness by the sea.
 The "White House" did not appear on maps after 1780.

 |Hammock House circa 1900|